List of Marvel Comics teams and organizations: H.A.M.M.E.R.

 H.A.M.M.E.R. is an espionage and law enforcement agency that was founded and led by Norman Osborn to replace S.H.I.E.L.D.
 The organisation plays a large part in the "Dark Reign" and Siege storylines that ran from 2008 to 2010.
-In Dark Avengers #1, Osborn told Victoria Hand that it does stand for something, but when she questioned him further, he told her to "get on that for [him]".
-Also, in the Captain America: Reborn Prelude, when Sin, who is captured by H.A.M.M.E.R, asks what it stands for, the agent present claims that it's classified information which she does not have the necessary security clearance to divulge.
+Under Osborn's leadership, H.A.M.M.E.R. gains administrative control over the Fifty State Initiative.